omerhakim/Lab_Mod3/README.md

 <img src = "./images/image10.png" style = max width = 40%>

-Before starting training my model, I created dummy variables out of the features "Sex", "Education and "Marriage".
-I also rename some of the columns in order to have better understanding of the features.
+Before starting training my model, I created dummy variables out of the categorical features "Sex", "Education" and "Marriage".
+I also renamed some of the columns in order to have better understanding of the features.

 <img src = "./images/image11.png">